 ALCHEMIST -- Adjuvant Lung Cancer Enrichment Marker Identification and Sequencing Trial -- uses next-generation DNA sequencing to identify early-stage lung cancer patients who have rare defects in two particular genes: epidermal growth factor receptor (EGFR) and anaplastic lymphoma receptor tyrosine kinase (ALK).
 The goal of this phase 3 trial is to determine whether treatments targeted against those particular genetic alterations are more effective in preventing recurrence and improving survival than the current standard of care involving chemotherapy with or without radiation after surgery.
 The drugs being tested are erlotinib and crizotinib, which is the same drug that helped save Donna Sarver’s life.
 The FDA has approved both of these drugs for patients with advanced lung cancer, but ALCHEMIST hopes to discover whether they will help patients earlier—right after their tumor has been surgically removed.
-More information about ALCHEMIST can be found on Massey’s news blog.
+More information about ALCHEMIST can be found on Massey’s news center.

 Lung-MAP, short for “lung cancer master protocol,” is a phase 2/3 clinical trial consisting of five sub-studies testing various investigational treatments designed to target different genetic mutations.
 Like ALCHEMIST, it uses advanced DNA sequencing to screen for mutations in more than 200 cancer-related genes in order to match patients to the sub-studies.
 This first-of-its-kind approach improves patients’ likelihood of receiving a drug that targets the genetic profile of their tumor while allowing for new, developing therapies to be added to their treatment as the trial progresses.
 Lung-MAP’s goal is to prove personalized treatments are more effective than the current standard of care involving surgery, radiation and/or chemotherapy.
-More details about the Lung-MAP clinical trial are available on Massey’s news blog.
+More details about the Lung-MAP clinical trial are available on Massey’s news center.

 Raising the bar in radiation oncology